TAP-GGC/Code-Nator/README.md

 2. <b>Class Workshops</b>, April 13-15, 2021, Georgia Gwinnett College: to promote the IT field to non-IT students.

 ## :mag_right: Similar Projects
-<i>Use this section to link to a project done in the TAP program that is related in some way to your own.
-This can be a sister project done during your TAP semester or a TAP project done in the past.
-Example: </i>

-If you're interested in more workshops that utilize Scratch, check out [Space Mechanic](https://github.com/TAP-GGC/NinjaTurtles)!
+If you're interested in more workshops that utilize mBots, check out [The Beep Bops](https://github.com/TAP-GGC/TheBeepBops)!

 ## :computer: Technology
 <i> Replace Scratch with whatever technology you're using and make sure to have a logo of that technology uploaded to the technology folder within the media folder. </i>